mdeff/pygsp_tutorial_graphsip/README.md

 1. Install git with `conda install git`.
 1. Download this repository by running
    `git clone https://github.com/mdeff/pygsp_tutorial_graphsip` or by pressing the green "Clone or download" button on the top of this page.
 1. Create an environment with `conda create --name pygsp_tutorial_graphsip`.
    (you can also do this by launching Anaconda Navigator --> Environments --> Create)
 1. Activate the environment with `conda activate pygsp_tutorial_graphsip` (or `activate pygsp_tutorial_graphsip`, or `source activate pygsp_tutorial_graphsip`).
-1. Within this environment, run `conda install Jupyter numpy scipy matplotlib pandas networkx` and `pip install pygsp`.
+1. Within this environment, run `conda install jupyter numpy scipy matplotlib pandas networkx` and `pip install pygsp`.

 Every time you want to work, do the following: